-NOTE: 1 Correspondence with the MECP indicated that a grab sample could be obtained using a tap on the discharge line to ensure the health and safety of staff completing the effluent monitoring.
+1 Correspondence with the MECP indicated that a grab sample could be obtained using a tap on the discharge line to ensure the health and safety of staff completing the effluent monitoring.

-Discharge samples were obtained from the sampling port located near the end of the 300 mm discharge line.
+Discharge samples were obtained from the sampling port located downstream of the flow meter on the 300 mm discharge pipe.
 The monthly sampling results are presented in Table E-2.
 The concentrations of un-ionized ammonia were calculated as per ECA (Sewage) Condition(6)(5).

 The PWQO for each parameter is also shown in Table E-2 for comparison, as required by Condition 7(3)(a) of the ECA (Sewage).
-In summary, the 2022 monthly discharge water quality generally met the PWQO for the respective parameters.
-The exceptions were the laboratory pH values in May and August, and the iron concentrations in April and December.
+In summary, the 2023 monthly discharge water quality generally met the PWQO for the respective parameters.
+The exceptions were the field pH values in March and April, and the iron concentration in July.

-The following observations were made based on the 2022 monthly discharge quality results:
+The following observations were made based on the 2023 monthly discharge quality results:

-- → pH levels ranged between 7.5 and 8.2 (field measurements). - ➔ Total oil and grease was reported at a detectable limit in one out of twelve grab samples.
-The highest concentration of total oil and grease reported during 2022 was 0.7 mg/L in October.
-The ECA (Sewage) Effluent Limit for total oil and grease is 15 mg/L. - ➔ Total suspended solids (TSS) was typically reported as less than 10 mg/L in 2022, with the exception of March 24 (61 mg/L).
-The ECA (Sewage) Effluent Limit for TSS is 25 mg/L. The April 28 sample complied with the ECA (Sewage) Effluent Limit for TSS. - → The additional parameters included in the monthly analysis show some minor variation in concentrations over the 2022 monitoring year, likely attributable to seasonal fluctuations in the ratio of groundwater to surface water in the discharge (i.e., more surface water and snow melt in the spring and a higher content of groundwater in the late summer).
+- pH levels ranged between 5.9 and 8.8 (field measurements). - Total oil and grease was reported at a detectable limit in three out of twelve grab samples.
+The highest concentration of total oil and grease reported during 2023 was 1.2 mg/L in October.
+The ECA (Sewage) Effluent Limit for total oil and grease is 15 mg/L. - Total suspended solids (TSS) was typically reported as less than 10 mg/L in 2023, with the exception of April 24 (21 mg/L), July 26 (48 mg/L), August 30 (12 mg/L) and December 18 (12 mg/L).
+The ECA (Sewage) Effluent Limit for TSS is 25 mg/L. The August 30 sample complied with the ECA (Sewage) Effluent Limit for TSS. - The additional parameters included in the monthly analysis show some minor variation in concentrations over the 2023 monitoring year, likely attributable to seasonal fluctuations in the ratio of groundwater to surface water in the discharge (i.e., more surface water and snow melt in the spring and a higher content of groundwater in the late summer).
 Metals concentrations are typically not detected above the laboratory reported detection limit (RDL).

-The 2022 monthly effluent quality results indicate quarry discharge is not expected to adversely impact the receiving watercourse with respect to water quality.
+The 2023 monthly effluent quality results indicate quarry discharge is not expected to adversely impact the receiving watercourse with respect to water quality.

-6.5 CONDITION 7(3) - OTHER REPORTING
+6.5 Condition 7(3) - Other Reporting

-Overall, the results of the ECA (Sewage) compliance monitoring demonstrate that the Works was operated successfully in 2022 and is adequate to meet the Effluent Limits.
+Overall, the results of the ECA (Sewage) compliance monitoring demonstrate that the Works was operated successfully in 2023 and is adequate to meet the Effluent Limits.